auto-differentiation/xad/CONTRIBUTING.md

 3. Create a feature branch, typically based on master, for your change

-4. Create a feature branch, typically based on master, for your change

 ```bash
 git checkout -b feature/my-change main
 ```

-5. Make your changes, adding tests as you go, and commit.
+4. Make your changes, adding tests as you go, and commit.
 Again, make sure all tests pass.

-6. Push your fork
+5. Push your fork

-7. [Submit a pull request][pr].
-Not that you will have to sign the [Contributer License Agreement][cla] before the PR can be merged.
+6. [Submit a pull request][pr].
+Not that you will have to sign the [Contributor License Agreement][cla] before the PR can be merged.

 At this point, you are depending on the core team to review your request.